leandro-matos/100DaysOfSplunk/Dia01/readme.md

 # Correlation
-These commands can be used to build correlation searches.
+**These commands can be used to build correlation searches.**

 1. append
    - Appends subsearch results to current results.

 2. appendcols
     - Appends the fields of the subsearch results to current results, first results to first result, second to second, etc.

+3. appendpipe
-3. appendpipe	Appends the result of the subpipeline applied to the current result set to results.
+    - Appends the result of the subpipeline applied to the current result set to results.

+4. arules
-4. arules	    Finds association rules between field values.
+    - Finds association rules between field values.

+5. associate
-5. associate	Identifies correlations between fields.
+    - Identifies correlations between fields.

+6. contingency,
-6. contingency, counttable, ctable	Builds a contingency table for two fields.
+    - counttable, ctable	Builds a contingency table for two fields.

+7. correlate
-7. correlate	Calculates the correlation between different fields.
+    - Calculates the correlation between different fields.

+8. diff
-8. diff	        Returns the difference between two search results.
+    - Returns the difference between two search results.

+9. join
-9. join	        Combines the results from the main results pipeline with the results from a subsearch.
+    - Combines the results from the main results pipeline with the results from a subsearch.

+10. lookup
-10. lookup	    Explicitly invokes field value lookups.
+    - Explicitly invokes field value lookups.

+11. selfjoin
-11. selfjoin	Joins results with itself.
+    - Joins results with itself.

+12. set
-12. set	        Performs set operations (union, diff, intersect) on subsearches.
+    - Performs set operations (union, diff, intersect) on subsearches.

+13. stats
-13. stats	    Provides statistics, grouped optionally by fields.
+    - Provides statistics, grouped optionally by fields.
 See Statistical and charting functions.

+14. transaction
-14. transaction	    Groups search results into transactions.
+    - Groups search results into transactions.

-## Data and indexes
+# Data and indexes
-These commands can be used to learn more about your data, add and delete data sources, or manage the data in your summary indexes.
+**These commands can be used to learn more about your data, add and delete data sources, or manage the data in your summary indexes.**

 ## View data
-These commands return information about the data you have in your indexes.
-They do not modify your data or indexes in any way.
+**These commands return information about the data you have in your indexes.
+They do not modify your data or indexes in any way.**

-* Command
+15. audit
-- [ ] audit	Returns audit trail information that is stored in the local audit index.
+    - Returns audit trail information that is stored in the local audit index.

+16. datamodel
-- [ ] datamodel	Return information about a data model or data model object.
+    - Return information about a data model or data model object.

+17. dbinspect
-- [ ] dbinspect	Returns information about the specified index.
+    - Returns information about the specified index.

+18. eventcount
-- [ ] eventcount	Returns the number of events in an index.
+    - Returns the number of events in an index.

+19. metadata
-- [ ] metadata	Returns a list of source, sourcetypes, or hosts from a specified index or distributed search peer.
+    - Returns a list of source, sourcetypes, or hosts from a specified index or distributed search peer.

+20. typeahead
-- [ ] typeahead	Returns typeahead information on a specified prefix.
+    - Returns typeahead information on a specified prefix.

-Manage data
+## Manage data
-These are some commands you can use to add data sources to or delete specific data from your indexes.
+**These are some commands you can use to add data sources to or delete specific data from your indexes.**

 Command	Description
 delete	Delete specific events or search results.